rankmath/fast-indexing-api/readme.txt

 === From within WordPress ===

 1. Visit 'Plugins > Add New'
-2. Search for 'Instant Indexing API'
+2. Search for 'Instant Indexing'
 3. Install and activate the plugin once it appears
 5. Go to "after activation" below.